MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-release-notes.md

 - AvePoint: New signups will be disabled.

 ### DEPLOY PRODUCTION - backend @ v1.13.10
-Mover team!
  A deploy with a new feature but also with a potential performance fix.
 Not much otherwise.
 #### User/Support Impact
 - User: Unique permissions from items within a Dropbox Team Folder will now be moved to the destination.
 #### Special Customer Impact
 - None

 ### DEPLOY PRODUCTION - backend @ v1.13.9
-Mover team!
  Deploying the following to production on a Friday morning only because it will help us deal with the increased loads (smile)
 #### User/Support Impact
 -  User: There were cases in which transfer cancellations were taking a long time to take effect.
 This fixes the issue by ensuring they happen faster.
 - Engineering: Adds more telemetry to help figure out what transfer steps are taking up a long time to complete.